-Input transformers are often required to step up the microphone output voltage, while a transformer is also commonly used to couple the last value of the amplifier to the modulator, particularly when a length of line intervenes.
+Input transformers are often required to step up the microphone output voltage, while a transformer is also commonly used to couple the last valve of the amplifier to the modulator, particularly when a length of line intervenes.
 Further information on transformers will be found in a latter part of this chapter.

 When using indirectly heated cathode valves, grid bias is generally obtained from a cathode resistance.
-This is shown as R_4 in Fig. 7 and should be shunted by a condenser C_3 .
-The
+This is shown as R_4 in Fig. 7 and should be shunted by a condenser C_8 .
+The reactance of this should be small compared with R_4 at the lowest working frequency, or the resistance will produce a negative feedback at these irrequencies with consequent bass loss.
+Electrolytic condensers are usual for this position.
+The positive terminal of such a condenser is connected to the cathode.

-The equivalent circuit of Vi in Fig. 7.
+The equivalent circuit of V1 in Fig. 7.

-At medium frequencies.

-- B. At low frequencies showing the effect of the grid leak and condenser. - C. At high frequencies showing the effect of the input capacity of V{0} .
+- A. At medium frequencies. - B. At low frequencies showing the effect of the grid leak and condenser. - C. At high frequencies showing the effect of the input capacity of V_2 .